< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | LINKS | UPDATES | BLOG | EMAIL | HOME

 [2.1] IAI NESHER & KFIR

 * Dassault had developed the Mirage 5 at the request of the Israelis.
 When the French government prevented the aircraft from being delivered to Israel and cut off support for the Israeli's existing Mirage IIICJ fleet, the Israelis simply produced the Mirage 5 themselves without a license, using manufacturing specs obtained by Israeli intelligence.
-There is an elaborate cloak-and-dagger story behind this exercise that doesn't quite eliminate the suspicion that the Israelis were very discreetly helped by Dassault in this effort, with the French government turning a blind eye to the whole matter.
+There is an elaborate cloak-and-dagger story behind this exercise that doesn't quite eliminate the suspicion that the Israelis were very discreetly helped by Dassault in this effort, the French government turning a blind eye to the whole matter.
 If so, nobody's ever been able to prove a thing.

 The "Nesher (Eagle)" was a complete copy of the Mirage 5, except for the use of some Israeli avionics; a Martin-Baker zero-zero ejection seat; and provisions for a wider range of AAMs, including the Israeli Shafir heat-seeking missile.
 The first Israel Aircraft Industries (IAI) Nesher prototype flew in September 1969, with production deliveries to the Hey'l Ha'Avir beginning in 1972.
 These aircraft performed well during the 1973 Yom Kippur / Ramadan War, claiming over a hundred kills.

 51 Nesher fighters and 10 Nesher two-seat trainers were built in all.
 As mentioned, most of these aircraft were refurbished and exported to Argentina in 1978:82, under the name "Dagger".
 The Argentinians received 35 "Dagger A" single-seat fighters and 4 "Dagger B" two-seat trainers.
+The last of them were retired in 2015.

 * Nesher production was terminated to make way for an improved Mirage derivative that had been in planning in parallel, in which the Atar engine was to be replaced with an Israeli-built General Electric J79 engine, the same engine used on the American F-104 Starfighter and F-4 Phantom fighters.
 The J79 provided a dry thrust of 49 kN (5,000 kgp / 11,100 lbf) and an afterburning thrust of 83.4 kN (8,500 kgp / 18,750 lbf).

 The J79 was first fitted to a French-built Mirage III, flying in October 1970.
 This test aircraft was followed by an improved prototype in June 1973, with the name "Raam (Thunderbolt)".
-Apparently a number of Mirage III-based J79-powered aircraft were built by IAI under the name "Barak (Lightning)" and participated in the 1973 Yom Kippur war, but really making the most of the new engine meant airframe changes.
+Apparently a number of Mirage III-based J79-powered aircraft were built by IAI under the name "Barak (Lightning)" and participated in the 1973 Yom Kippur war, but making the most of the new engine meant airframe changes.

 Production deliveries of an optimized J79-powered Mirage derivative, under the name "Kfir-C1 (Lion Cub)", began in April 1975.
 The Kfir-C1 superficially resembled a Mirage 5, except for a distinctive "ram" air inlet at the front base of the tail to provide added cooling required by the J79 engine.